ibm-cloud-docs/Cloudant/guides/active-active.md

 * Do any replications need restarting?
 * How many pending changes are still waiting for replication into the database?

-For more information on monitoring replication status, see see how to [retrieve replication scheduler documents](/apidocs/cloudant#getschedulerdocs){: new_window}{: external}.
+For more information, see how to [retrieve replication scheduler documents](/apidocs/cloudant#getschedulerdocs){: new_window}{: external} and more about monitoring replication status.

 If a database is being changed continuously, the replication status is unlikely to zero.
 You must decide what status threshold is acceptable, or what represents an error state.
 {: note}